Ethanol Plant Virtual Tour

 Shareholders have the first right to deliver grain based on price and quality being equal.
-When shareholders are unable to fullfill Pound-Maker’s requirements, non-shareholders and grain companies may deliver.
+When shareholders are unable to fulfill Pound-Maker’s requirements, non-shareholders and grain companies may deliver.

 Grain is milled and mixed with water to create a mash.
 High starch feed wheat is used in ethanol production.